likicv/usysml-test-cases/test_cases.md

 ## Description

-This Test Case shows use of //-type comment
+Shows the use of //-type comment.

 ## Scope